 Prerequisite: Fire Protection Technology 367A with a grade of "C" or better, or equivalent.

 Limitation on Enrollment: Health and Safety.

 Must pass the minimum swimming standards as established by the City of San Diego Lifeguard Service.
 This course is not open to students with previous credit for Fire Protection Technology 167B.

 This course teaches students with open-water lifeguard and Self-Contained Underwater Breathing Apparatus (scuba) experience to become part of a dive rescue team.
 Other topics include advanced search and rescue theory, evidence handling, information gathering, and treatment of divers needing medical aid.
 Students experience one pool-dive training session and six open-water scuba dives.
 This course is intended for practicing public safety personnel with scuba experience.
 (FT) AA/AS.

-380W Basic Wildland Firefighter Academy 16 hours lecture, 72-81 hours lab, 2.5 units Grade Only
+380W Basic Wildland Firefighter Academy 16-18 hours lecture, 72-81 hours lab, 2.5 units Grade Only

 This California Department of Forestry (CDF)/ United States Forest Service (USFS) Firefighter I Basic Academy course introduces students to knowledge and skills related to wildland fire control.
-The course teaches students how to safely and efficiently perform the tasks of wildland firefighters.
+Topics emphasize the safe and efficient performance of tasks expected of wildland firefighters.
 This course is intended for students currently employed or seeking employment as firefighters.
 (FT) AA/AS.

-381F Basic Fire Fighter 1 Academy 432-486 hours lab, 9 units Grade Only
+381F Basic Firefighter 1 Academy 432-486 hours lab, 9 units Grade Only